It can be intimidating to start creating your 2021 marketing roadmap.

 There are A LOT of options available and many tactics to consider: website, email marketing, blogs, videos, social media, video, photos, SEO, PPC, content marketing, direct mail, trade shows, events, advertising, directory listings, printed material, brochures…the list is seemingly endless.

-Step away from the marketing tactics and shiny objects.
-Jumping to these prematurely will not generate desired long-term results.
+Steer away from the marketing tactics and shiny objects.
+Speeding to these marketing elements prematurely will not generate desired long-term results.
 You’ll be stuck focusing on short-term, low-impact marketing elements.

-Instead, go back to your brand’s guiding statements: your mission and vision.
+Instead, make a U-turn back to your brand’s guiding statements: your mission and vision.

 Review your Mission and Vision